 How are you preparing your kids to enter the real financial world?
 What would you have done differently after graduating from college?

 The Heavy Purse Store is now open!
-My new downloadable Money Club Workbooks—based on age or level of expertise—are now on sale.
-Each workbook provides five targeted lessons to help you grow Money Smart Kids.
+My new downloadable Money Club Workbooks are now on sale.
+Each workbook provides five targeted lessons to help you raise Financially Confident Kids.
 Please check them out in The Heavy Purse Store.